SkyAphid/GoogleSheetsTableOfContents/README.md

 - Select Script Editor
 - Copy Code.gs and Sidebar.html into the Script Editor from this repo
 - Close the Script Editor
-- Open Tools dropdown from the Google Sheet Toolbar
-- Hover over "Macros"
-- Select "Import"
-- Find "NOKORIWARETableOfContentsGenerator"
-- Click "ADD FUNCTION" to its lower right

-You can rename the function to something prettier like "Table of Contents Generator" by using the Manage Macros button.

 ## Using It ##
 After installing:
-- Open Tools dropdown from the Google Sheet toobar
-- Hover Macros
+- Hover over Add-Ons
-- Click NOKORIWARETableOfContentsGenerator (or whatever you changed the name to)

-This will start the program and a sidebar will appear on the right.
-From there, you can click the Instructions/About button to see more information on how to use it.
+- Find 'NOKORI•WARE Table of Contents Generator'
+- Hover over that entry to open the submenu containing all of this plugin's tools available
+- For more in-depth instruction on usage, select the 'Open Instruction Manual' option

 A table that's ready to have a Table of Contents generated from it will follow this format:

 ![tableexample](https://user-images.githubusercontent.com/6147299/49590311-330cf100-f931-11e8-817c-e83173ba6a6f.JPG)

-The table of contents sections are in the A column.
+Data used by table of contents generator are located in the A column, so that column must be reserved for section names.
+Cell A1 is the name of the Table of Contents.
+Everything below that cell denotes section names (e.g. equivalent to chapters in books).
 Empty cells are ignored.
 Non-empty cells are added to the Table of Contents and automatically linked to by the generator.